-On accepting a connection from the client, your server should parse the request.
-The first line of the request (up to the initial \r\n) determines the type of request.
+The first line of the data read from the socket (up to the initial \r) determines the type of HTTP request being made by the browser.
 If the request begins GET followed by a filename and HTTP/1.1 then you should parse that request to retrieve the name of the file requested.
 The filename should be interpreted as being relative to the directory in which your server was started (i.e., if the server was run from directory /users/staff/csp and received the request GET /index.html HTTP/1.1, it would return the contents of /users/staff/csp/index.html).

-Your server should also check the value of the Host: HTTP header sent by the client, to ensure it matches the current hostname (use the gethostname () function to find the hostname; be sure to check both hostname and hostname.dcs.gla.ac.uk).
+Your server should also check the value of the Host: HTTP header sent by the client, to ensure it matches the current hostname (use the gethostname() function to find the hostname; be sure to check both hostname and hostname.dcs.gla.ac.uk - or the equivalent domain name in Singapore).
+Note that different browsers can send HTTP header lines in different orders; your code must not assume that the Host: header is in a fixed location.

 After parsing the request to determine the filename, and checking the Host: header, your server should respond with the appropriate HTTP headers, followed by the data (the contents of the file).
 It should then close the connection.
 If the hostname matches, and the requested file exists, a success ("200 OK") response should be sent, followed by the contents of the requested file, then the connection should be closed.
 An example of a minimal successful response, returning an HTML page, is as follows: